robertvroom/Getting-and-Cleaning-Data/README.md

 This is true for the training set as well.

-I created a script called R Script.R which combines the test and training sets.
+I created a script called run_analysis.R which combines the test and training sets.

 Prerequisites for this script
 the UCI HAR Dataset must be extracted and be availble in a directory called "UCI HAR Dataset"